StarRocks/starrocks/docs/table_design/Data_distribution.md

     DISTRIBUTED BY HASH(site_id,city_code); -- do not need to set the number of buckets
     ```

-    To enable this feature, make sure that the FE dynamic parameter `enable_auto_tablet_distribution` is set to true.
+    To enable this feature, make sure that the FE dynamic parameter `enable_auto_tablet_distribution` is set to `TRUE`.
 After a table is created, you can execute [SHOW CREATE TABLE](../sql-reference/sql-statements/data-manipulation/SHOW%20CREATE%20TABLE.md) to view the bucket number automatically set by StarRocks.

   - Method 2: manually set the number of buckets

-    If you intend to set the number of buckets, StarRocks 2.4 and later versions support using multiple threads to scan a tablet in parallel during a query, thereby reducing the dependency of scanning performance on the tablet count.
+    StarRocks 2.4 and later versions support using multiple threads to scan a tablet in parallel during a query, thereby reducing the dependency of scanning performance on the tablet count.
 We recommend that each tablet contains about 10 GB of raw data.
-You can estimate the amount of data in each partition of a table and then decide the number of tablets.
-To enable the parallel scanning on tablets, make sure the `GLOBAL enable_tablet_internal_parallel` is enabled.
+If you intend to manually set the number of buckets, you can estimatethe the amount of data in each partition of a table and then decide the number of tablets.
+To enable parallel scanning on tablets, make sure the `enable_tablet_internal_parallel` parameter is set to `TRUE` globally for the entire system (`SET GLOBAL enable_tablet_internal_parallel = true;`).

     ```sql
     CREATE TABLE site_access (